Frequently Asked Questions

 - Student Enrollment

-An in-district charter school is an SAISD school that has been granted a “charter” by the SAISD Board of Trustees.
-State law allows school boards to grant in-district charters to educators who are interested in creating new, high quality schools or redesigning neighborhood schools.
+An in-district charter school is a San Antonio ISD school that has been granted a “charter” by the SAISD Board of Trustees.
+State law allows school boards to grant in-district charters to educators who are interested in creating new, high-quality schools or redesigning neighborhood schools.
 In-district charter schools are subject to many of the same laws as regular district schools, such as laws on state accountability, special education, and student safety.
 However, the Board of Trustees has the ability to grant increased autonomy to in-district charter schools in return for greater accountability for student achievement.
-The theory of action behind in-district charter schools is that by empowering educators with the autonomy to design and run high-quality schools, SAISD will increase the number of best-fit school options that students can access, regardless of their academic abilities or geographic constraints.
+The theory of action behind in-district charter schools is that by empowering educators with the autonomy to design and run high-quality schools, San Antonio ISD will increase the number of best-fit school options that students can access, regardless of their academic abilities or geographic constraints.
 To learn more about in-district charter schools in the state of Texas, visit this Texas Education Agency website.

 Create staff and community ownership.
 Participating in a strategic school design process through the Annual Call encourages school leaders to deeply engage with their campus staff, parents, and community.
 This type of engagement will create greater collaboration with your school community and lead to more long-term support for your campus.